asizikov/asizikov.github.io/content/blog/2015-07-05-sharing-resharper-settings.md

   </files>
 {{< / highlight >}}

-Where "YourCompany.Settings" is a NuGet package id.
+Where "YourCompany.Settings" is a NuGet package ID.

-To build the package we need the command line tool [NuGet.exe](http://docs.nuget.org/consume/installing-nuget)
+To build the package we need the command-line tool [NuGet.exe](http://docs.nuget.org/consume/installing-nuget).

-Ok, now we're ready to execute the command:
+OK, now we're ready to execute the command:
 {{< highlight bash >}}
 nuget.exe pack nuspec-file-name.nuspec
 {{< / highlight >}}